robsterlini/robsterlini-frontend/src/journal/2020/a-fresh-lick-of-paint.md

 Let’s iterate on production!

-There is no way to change from build pipeline to the drag and drop on Netlify for existing repositories, but that wasn’t an issue as the plan was always to get <abbr title="Continuous integration/continuous delivery" class="sc">CI/CD</abbr> working in the end.
+There is no way to change from build pipeline to the drag and drop on Netlify for existing repositories, but that wasn’t an issue as the plan was always to get CI/CD working in the end.
 So, instead I faked it!

 {% figureInset
   "journal/a-new-start/netlify-vanilla.png",